List of Merlin characters: Great Dragon

 The Great Dragon (voiced by John Hurt), also known as Kilgharrah, is a legendary dragon that was imprisoned in Series One and Series Two in the caves by King Uther Pendragon.
 Twenty years prior to the events of the series, Uther had outlawed magic and killed every dragon (in Camelot) but one, whom he spared to serve as an example.
 Upon arriving at Camelot, Merlin is haunted by a voice and finds the source to be the Great Dragon.
 The mysterious creature becomes Merlin's mentor in magic, telling him he is destined to be Arthur's protector as he unites the land of Albion.
 In the finale of the first series, the Great Dragon told Merlin that he was mainly thinking of his own freedom when on the occasions he helped Merlin, but because the Dragon's machinations nearly killed Merlin's mother, Merlin vows that it will never be freed.
 Merlin turned his back on the Dragon, but was later forced to return for aid in stopping the spirit of an ancient sorcerer.
 In exchange for teaching Merlin a powerful spell, the Dragon forces Merlin to promise that he will one day be freed.
 This crisis also revealed that Gaius was aware of Merlin's visits to the Dragon.

-Although the Dragon can appear callous, such as when he ordered Merlin not to help Morgana and Mordred, he has shown a certain compassion at times, such as when he apologized for his inability to help Merlin save Gaius from the Witchfinder.
-Most of his inaction appears to be dictated by his concern about the future; he even sided with Merlin in freeing Uther from a troll's enchantment, despite the old magical ties between the two races.
+Although the Dragon can appear cold and cynical, such as when he ordered Merlin not to help or trust Morgana and Mordred, he has shown a certain compassion and sincerity; such as when he apologized for his inability to help Merlin save Gaius from the Witchfinder.
+Most of his inaction appears to be dictated by his concern about the future; he even sided with Merlin in freeing Uther from a troll enchantment, despite the old magical ties between the two races.
 He has also demonstrated a sense of humor, initially laughing upon learning of Uther and Arthur's magically induced love for the ladies Catrina and Vivian respectively.

 Upon gaining access to a prophetic crystal, Merlin sees a future where the Dragon will destroy Camelot once he is freed; although Gaius assures him that it may be one of many, Merlin is clearly haunted by the possibility of this coming to pass.
 However, when a sickness renders Camelot asleep in the face of an attack by the deadly Knights of Medhir, the dragon forces Merlin's hand by demanding he honour his promise in exchange for knowledge.
 Merlin then uses his magic in combination with a sword of Medhir to break the chains holding him beneath Camelot.
-As Merlin looks on hopefully, the Great Dragon flew in an obvious rage, subsequently attacking Camelot at night for the next three days in revenge.
+As Merlin looks on hopefully, the Great Dragon flew in an obvious rage, subsequently attacking Camelot at night for the next three days in revenge for the slaughter of his kind including his family.